Rennyo: Early life

 Rennyo frequently quarreled with his stepmother, Nyoen (d.
 1460), and she attempted to have her own son, Ogen (1433–1503), installed as the successor to the abbacy of Hongan-ji.
-However, Rennyo's influential uncle, Nyojo (1402–1460), dismissed the idea and Rennyo ultimately succeeded as 8th Monshu.
+However, Rennyo's influential uncle, Nyojo (1402–1460), dismissed the idea and Rennyo ultimately succeeded as the 8th Monshu.

 Early Ministry

 Following his installation as 8th head priest at Hongan-ji in 1457, Rennyo focused his efforts in proselytizing in Ōmi Province, an area dominated by the Bukkō-ji and Kinshoku-ji branches of Shinshū.
 Due to timely support from the Katada congregation, Rennyo was able to expand the Honganji's presence.
 These congregations in Omi Province were frequently composed of artisan-class followers, who were able to provide crucial funds and protection.
-During his early ministry Rennyo would frequently distribute religious texts to congregations as well as inscriptions of the nenbutsu (recitation of Amitābha Buddha's name).
+During his early ministry, Rennyo would frequently distribute religious texts to congregations as well as inscriptions of the nenbutsu (recitation of Amitābha Buddha's name).
 These inscriptions frequently used the so-called "10-character nembutsu" or Jūjimyōgō (十字名号) :

 Soon Rennyo's influence spread into Mikawa Province, an area traditionally dominated by the Senju-ji branch of Shinshū.
-He did this by making many appearances in these areas and presenting groups with his own commentaries on Shinran's works.
+He did this by making many appearances in these areas and presenting groups with his own commentaries and interpretations on Shinran's works.

 The monks of the Enryaku-ji (the head temple of the Tendai School located on Mt.
 Hiei) noticed Rennyo's successes in the provinces around Kyoto.
 In 1465, Mt.
 Hiei sent a band of sōhei (warrior monks) to the Hongan-ji and destroyed most of the temple complex.
 The attacks were justified by claims that the Jōdo Shinshū movement was heretical.
 The actual motivation for these attacks was likely financial.
 Mt.
 Hiei had significant interests in Ōmi Province that included properties and businesses, and felt they needed to prevent Jōdo Shinshū's growth before they felt the economic effects.
 However, due to the wealth of the congregations Rennyo had converted in the area, enough money was raised to bribe the Mt.
 Hiei warriors in exchange for peace.
 The contingency to this was that Hongan-ji must become a member of Mt.
 Hiei's temples, thus entering them into yearly dues they had to pay Mt.
 Hiei.
 Rennyo was very nervous during this period, for just when Hongan-ji was at the pinnacle of uniting the disbanded factions of Shinran, Mt.
 Hiei reduced the Ōmi temple to rubble.